Critical Illness Insurance

 For example, if you have a term life insurance policy and later develop a medical condition that renders you uninsurable, a convertible term life insurance policy allows you to swap your term policy for a permanent life insurance policy with no medical exam.
 Conversion is offered by most Canadian life insurance companies for free with their term policies.

 Critical illness insurance is a great product which should be utilized by the majority of Canadians.
 There are many ways to structure the policies to make them affordable to fit the need of the average Canadian.
 The risk of being diagnosed with a critical illness is increasing every year.
 Why not ensure that you are protected financially in the event that something were to happen?
 Make sure that you have the peace of mind knowing that your financial situation will be OK if you are diagnosed with the unknown.
 Unfortunately, none of us are invincible.
+If you would like more information on critical illness insurance please don’t hesitate to contact us.

 Get a free quote